dalevict/personal-podcast-generator/README.md

 * `elevenlabs.env`
 * `openai.env`
 * `tavily.env`
 The ElevenLabs and OpenAI keys require a paid subscription.
 To run without any external requests, change this [line](https://github.com/dalevict/personal-podcast-generator/blob/4df25f7ecad29a974457661bce86d13c6c42c012/backend/api.py#L37) to `debug = True`.
 Please also note that this was written on an Ubuntu machine and not tested in any other environment.
+To run the frontend: in the main directory run `uvicorn backend.api:app --reload --port 8000`
+To run the frontend: in the `frontend/` directory run `npm run dev`

 # Overview